 Performing the task is so simple, requiring little effort to implement.
 However, this task’s repetitive nature is one reason why such positions have high turnover rates.
 This data entry method is still applied to this date, although many organizations found a way to avoid compromising their productivity in the process.
 Companies coordinate with outsourcing organizations to deploy data entry specialists that are up for the task.

-Data entry outsourcing allows companies to complete tedious tasks without sacrificing the productivity of their workforce.
+Data entry outsourcing companies complete tedious tasks without sacrificing the productivity of their workforce.

 The average typing speed of a data entry specialist is around 50 to 80 words per minute.
-This typing speed means that the outsourced data entry companies can type a large volume of data in a short period.
+This typing speed means that companies that outsource data entry can type a large volume of data in a short period.

 Why Do Companies Still Use Manual Data Entry?

-- Perfect for Small business owners who do not always have huge funds.
+- Perfect for Small business owners who do not have huge funds.

 - Information is protected from the risk of cyber attacks.